BolajiAyodeji/Blogposts/ck132inhz004kqns1mo2ixtph.md

 ----

-One of Heroku's core feature is deploying, managing, and scaling apps with your favorite languages [Node, Ruby, Python, Java, PHP, Go and more].
+One of Heroku's core features is deploying, managing, and scaling apps with your favorite languages [Node, Ruby, Python, Java, PHP, Go, and more].
 In this article, I'll show you how to take an existing Node.js app and deploy it to Heroku.
-From creating your Heroku account, until adding a Database to your deployed application.
+From creating your Heroku account to adding a Database to your deployed application.

 ## Prerequisites

-In my previous article, I wrote about "[Building a SlackBot with Node.js and SlackBots.js](https://bolajiayodeji.com/building-a-slackbot-with-nodejs-and-slackbotsjs-cjz8gh7zg000exfs1tq2z5zzu)" and I promised to write a follow-up article to show how to host the SlackBot on either Heroku, Zeit or Netlify and publish it to the Slack Apps store.
+In my previous article, I wrote about "[Building a SlackBot with Node.js and SlackBots.js](https://bolajiayodeji.com/building-a-slackbot-with-nodejs-and-slackbotsjs-cjz8gh7zg000exfs1tq2z5zzu)" and I promised to write a follow-up article to show how to host the SlackBot on either Heroku, Zeit, or Netlify and publish it to the Slack Apps store.
 Well, this is the follow-up article but without the "Publishing to Slack Apps" part, we'll cover that in another article.

 I assume you have/ know the following already: